12 Garden Design Ideas Perfect For a Low Maintenance Garden

 Thinking a deck might be just what your garden needs?
 Check out this top decking guide to learn more about decking installation and see how a deck can create the perfect outdoor living space for entertaining and recharging.

-Although a deck still requires some maintenance, this is usually on a yearly basis.
+Although a raised deck still requires some maintenance, this is usually on a yearly basis.
 You may need to stain or reseal it to protect the wood from the elements.
 Some other options, such as a composite material, require even less care!
 Plus, you can hire someone to take care of even this small amount of tending if you choose.

 3. Mulch Your Garden Beds